Agatized corals and other agatized marine fossil specimens

 Agatized corals are fossils formed when silica from groundwater replaces ancient buried corals (as opposed to typical calcite-replaced fossil corals).
 They consist of void fossils that have been filled with various forms of quartz (another name for silica), primarily one called chalcedony, and, in some cases, both chalcedony and rock crystal quartz (quartz that is clear with large visible crystals terminated by crystal faces).
 The term “agatized” refers to the variety of translucent chalcedony called “agate,” which has very small crystals (micro- or cryptocrystalline), and is characterized by banding and rich coloration, properties that are common to agates worldwide.

 "Agatized" coral specimens on left, "silicified" coral specimen on right

-All of the fossils in this exhibit fall under the technical term “silicified” because their original forms, and even sometimes their internal structures, have been replaced by “silica” (SiO2)—either in the form of coarsely crystalline, granular quartz, or the translucent variety of cryptocrystalline quartz and moganite called chalcedony.
+All of the fossils from this exhibit fall under the technical term “silicified” because their original forms, and even sometimes their internal structures, have been replaced by “silica” (SiO2)—either in the form of coarsely crystalline, granular quartz, or the translucent variety of cryptocrystalline quartz and moganite called chalcedony.
 Within this broader category, there are some other historical distinctions, though, which have been used by geologists and collectors over the years.
-Our exhibit helps explain this terminology while illuminating some of the important differences between these breathtaking specimens.
+Our exhibit helped to explain this terminology while illuminating some of the important differences between these breathtaking specimens.